Inspired by a question on Quora, here’s a list of my favorite SEO tools heading into 2011:

 First, the tools that I can not live without:

-- Google Webmasters – understanding impressions and conversion rate off of a search engine results page is as important as ranking well.
+- Google Search Console – understanding impressions and conversion rate off of a search engine results page is as important as ranking well.

 - Authority Labs – tracking the keywords you’re ranking on every day will provide you with the data you need to make the necessary adjustments as well as see how long the search engines take to react to changes.